Geofencing

 What is geofencing?

-How does geofencing become a reality?
+How did geofencing become a reality?

-What do we want to achieve with this collaboration?
+What did we achieve with this collaboration?

-Who are we that work with Geofencing?
+Who are we that worked with Geofencing?

 Från vänster: Ted Cruse, CLOSER, Anna-Karin Salmi, Trafikverket, Rodrigue Al Fahel, Caroline Karlsson, Felicia Hökars & Daniel Moback, CLOSER